BeepBoopesMore/RusticRouter/README.md

 # RusticRouter
-Just my frame-work imported for Rust UI for now still heavily working on it
+Just my frame-work imported for Rust UI for now still heavily working on it so people don't complain about no low level programming

+# Things i want done
+- Making my raw arp packet sender for scanning
+-Ui

 #Code sample